How to clear Google Chrome Cache and Cookie Information

-When you visit any web page via any internet browser for example Google Chrome, the information about the webpage is temporarily stored on your PC.
-This information contains Images, Audio Files, HTML pages, CSS styles, Javascript Files, etc. Cache saves bandwidth and loads web pages much faster during your next website visit.
+When you visit any web page via any internet browser, such as Google Chrome, information about the webpage is temporarily stored on your PC.
+This information contains Images, Audio Files, HTML pages, CSS styles, Javascript Files, etc. The cache saves bandwidth and loads web pages faster during your next website visit.

-If you are facing any issues with your internet browsing activity and the pages are not loading correctly or you see an outdated version of the website/web page, then it’s advisable to clear your browser cache and try again.
+If you are experiencing any issues with your internet browsing, such as pages not loading correctly or an outdated version of a website or web page, it’s advisable to clear your browser cache and try again.

-If you do not want to clear the cache and quickly check updated version of the webpage then you can also use Incognito mode in Google Chrome (Shortcut: Ctrl + Shift + N).
-However, clearing the cache can help in resolving overall browser issues and can be tried as a troubleshooting step while fixing some of the common browser-related issues like outdated web pages, errors while loading a web page, etc.
+If you do not want to clear the cache and quickly check the webpage’s updated version, you can also use Incognito mode in Google Chrome (Shortcut: Ctrl + Shift + N).
+However, clearing the cache can help resolve overall browser issues and can be tried as a troubleshooting step while fixing some of the common browser-related issues, such as outdated web pages, errors while loading a web page, etc.

 In addition to clearing the cache, you can optionally clear cookie information which stores settings for a website, Information about your Sign-ins to different websites, past website visits information, your internet browsing activity, etc.